exercism/gnu-apl/README.md

 ### Installing a keyboard layout

 APL uses many symbols that don't appear on most keyboard layouts, so you'll probably want to install an APL keyboard layout.
-The keyboard layouts from [Dyalog](https://www.dyalog.com) seem to work well, and are available for free download for all modern operating systems at https://www.dyalog.com/apl-font-keyboard.htm, where you can also get fonts optimized for APL code (and even physical keyboards with APL symbols on them).
+The [keyboard layouts from Dyalog](https://www.dyalog.com/apl-font-keyboard.htm) seem to work well, and are available for free download for all modern operating systems at.
+The same page also has links to fonts optimized for APL code (and even ordering information for physical keyboards with APL symbols on them).